 When she got back to Earth, she was definitely running for office.

-Yinhalka’s voice interrupted her thoughts: “Our engineers estimate it will take at least another month to break through the wall.
-We’ll need twelve more battalions, by my tally.”
+Yinhalka’s voice interrupted her thoughts: “Our engineers estimate it will take another month to break through the wall.
+We’ll need twelve more battalions.”

 “Keep pushing,” Holly replied, shifting astride the back of her raptor.

 “Of course.
-We’ll break them like the cock-weasels they are.”
+We’ll break these bandits like the cock-weasels they are.”

 Holly laughed.
 “You’re damn right we will.”